 Students will be instructed in how to use computers safely and appropriately during their first several lab sessions while in elementary school.
 Students must pay close attention to this instruction and the Acceptable Use Policy so they can be safe and behave appropriately when using any Petoskey Schools' technology.
-This policy must be reviewed and signed by the student and guardian annually.
 By the time your child leaves elementary school, they should have the foundation for appropriate technology use in middle school.